mclarkson/obdi-docker/README.md

 In this section instructions are provided to set up a fully working Obdi installation with 5 plugins.

+**Requirements**

+Docker and a Unix-like system such as: Linux, Mac, or Windows with Git-for-Windows.

 **The setup**

 Users: admin, nomen.nescio, sduser, and worker.